JamesWWilson/JamesWWilson.github.io/_posts/2019-03-12-Parking-Violations-at-UCLA.md

   labs(title = "Heatmap of Parking Violatons 2015-2019")
 ```

-Overall, a high density of violations seems to occur around Strathmore & Landfair, the bottom of Roebling, and the southern top of Westwood village.
+Overall, a high density of violations seems to occur on street corners, likely
+due to how the tickets are geo encoded originally.
+Gayley, Landfair, Roebling,
+and Midvale all are high density areas for ticketing.

 Subsetting for different types of violations lets us get a more granular look:

 {:refdef: style="text-align: center; max-height: 60%;"}
 ![Heat Maps](/assets/images/heatmap_matrix.png){: height=75%,width=75%}
 {: refdef}

+In detail:
+  * Red Zone.
+This happens all throughout Westwood, BUT the red zones
+  around the local Chevron station are a hot spot for getting caught.
+  Even if you think you have time to run in for a quick slushie or bag of chips,
+  think twice about parking in the red.

+  * Parked on the Sidewalk.
+This is a big one for me, as I have gotten this ticket TWICE.
+If you have
+  tandem parking you know the struggle of making sure to not park onto the curb.
+  If you are ever in doubt if you are in the "parkway apron" or not,
+  just make the move and save yourself a few bucks.

+  * Parked during Street Cleaning.
+Read the sign and avoid the fine.
+No matter
+  where you live (even parts of Veteran!) you are in danger of the street clean.

+  * Parked over Time Limit.
+A more obvious one relative to restrictions on how
+  long you can park in certain zones (e.g. zipcar spots, 2 hours park zones, etc.)
+  Roebling and Strathmore are dangerous for this one.

-What street you live on makes a huge difference for how significant ticketing will affect you, as well as what types of tickets will end up bothering you.
+What street you live on makes a huge difference for how significant ticketing
+will affect you, as well as what types of tickets will end up bothering you.

 When are tickets given?